publiclab/publiclab-archive/notes/asasergio/01-24-2016/what-size-width-and-height-of-the-image-to-vertical-upload-blue-top-in-spectralworkbench.md

 ---
-title: "What size (width and height) of the image to vertical upload (blue top) in SpectralWorkbench?"\ntagnames: 'question:spectral-workbench, answered'
+title: "What size (width and height) of the image to vertical upload (blue top) in SpectralWorkbench?"

+tagnames: 'question:spectral-workbench, answered'
 author: asasergio
 path: /notes/asasergio/01-24-2016/what-size-width-and-height-of-the-image-to-vertical-upload-blue-top-in-spectralworkbench.md
 nid: 12607